Every business fantasizes about acquiring more customers every day and keeping them around for as long as possible.

 Here is an example of a case study email used at the authorization stage of an email sales funnel.

 Not only sharing more content can help you authorize yourself.
-You could introduce yourself, your business or startup.
+For example, you could introduce yourself, your business, or your startup.

 But make sure you’re transparent and ethical with how you use this.

 Being authentic doesn’t go with misleading your email subscribers.
-Avoid click baits or misleading email subject lines.
+For example, avoid click baits or misleading email subject lines.

 Third stage: Call-to-action

-You have delivered the value you promised and positioned yourself as an authority.
+You have delivered your promised value and position yourself as an authority.
 Now in your third email, you go for the sales copy.

 In your email copy, you provide a direct offer and list its benefits for the buyer.